Skip to main content

 TaintsKubernetes taints applied to every node in the pool.
 Pods need a matching toleration to land here.

-Drain timeoutHow long to wait before force-killing pods during scale-down or node removal.
-Default is 5 minutes.
+Drain timeoutHow long the system will wait for a node to drain before force-killing pods.
+Default 5 minutes.

 Drain grace periodHow long the kubelet gives each pod to shut down cleanly before killing it.